 What is SSL Certification?

-Let’s start the definition of SSL from SSL.com:
+Let’s start the definition from SSL.com:

 “SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 SSL is an industry standard and is used by millions of websites in the protection of their online transactions with their customers.”
-(SSL.com)

 An SSL certificate is a small data file that digitally binds a cryptographic key (e.g. domain name, server name, or hostname) to an organizational identity (i.e. company name).
 When it is installed on a web server, it activates the HTTPS protocol and allows secure connections from a web server to a browser.
 Usually denoted by a green lock and the word “Secure” in the upper left corner of a web browser, the certificate communicates to users that any data that they give to the website is encrypted and therefore secure.
-SSL certification builds a foundation of trust for any visitors on the website to disclose sensitive information to the website provider.
+It builds a foundation of trust for any visitors on the website to disclose sensitive information to the website provider.

 Why Does a Website Need an SSL Certification?

 SSL certification is the industry standard for data encryption.
 Without encrypting data, sensitive information is displayed in plain text, allowing for cybercriminals to eavesdrop on, intercept, or steal information fairly easily.
-SSL allows for such information to be shared online without worry.
+It allows for such information to be shared online without worry.

 Since 2014, both Google Chrome and Mozilla Firefox (the two most widely used web browsers worldwide) have pushed for websites to be encrypted in order to improve user security and browsing experiences.
-In 2015, Google Chrome worked to downrank any website without SSL certification in their search engine priority.
+In 2015, Google Chrome worked to downrank any website without SSL certification in its search engine priority.
 In 2017, both Chrome and Firefox browsers began to alert users to an insecure site with a “not secure” warning when a website doesn’t have the proper SSL certificate in order to deter users from entering any personal information onto the websites.
-This warning is detrimental to online businesses that require personal information from their customers such as emails, phone numbers, addresses, credit card information, etc. A recent Hubspot survey reported that with when the small “Not secure” warning is present, over 85% of users will not continue browsing a site.
+This warning is detrimental to online businesses that require personal information from their customers such as emails, phone numbers, addresses, credit card information, etc. A recent Hubspot survey reported that when the small “Not secure” warning is present, over 85% of users will not continue browsing a site.
 Sites with no certification or invalid SSL certificates get a full-page warning in Chrome to deter users from visiting the site with the only clear next step being: “Back to safety”, deterring users from continued browsing.

-As of February 2018, over 20% of websites don’t have an SSL certificate, which means 1 in 5 sites are still vulnerable to cybercriminals stealing sensitive information.
+As of February 2018, over 20% of websites don’t have an SSL certificate, which means 1 in 5 sites are still vulnerable to cyber criminals stealing sensitive information.

 How SSL Affects SEO